Theodor Herzl: Family

-Chaim Weizmann secured for Norman a desirable but minor position with the British Economic and Scientific Mission in Washington, D.C.
+Weizmann secured for Norman a desirable but minor position with the British Economic and Scientific Mission in Washington, D.C.
 In late August 1946, shortly after arriving in Washington, he learned that his family had perished.
 Norman had re-established contact with his old nanny in Vienna, Wuth, who told him what happened.
 Norman became deeply depressed over the fate of his family and his inability to help the Jewish people "languishing" in the European camps.
-Unable to endure his suffering any further, he jumped to his death from the Massachusetts Avenue Bridge in Washington, D.C. on 26 November 1946.
+Unable to endure his suffering any further, he jumped to his death from the Massachusetts Avenue Bridge in Washington, D.C., on 26 November 1946.

 Norman was buried by the Jewish Agency in Washington, D.C.
-His tombstone read simply, 'Stephen Theodore Norman, Captain Royal Artillery British Army, Grandson of Theodor Herzl, 21 April 1918 − 26 November 1946'.
-Norman was the only descendant of Herzl to have been a Zionist, been to Israel and openly stated his desire to return.
+His tombstone read simply, 'Stephen Theodore Norman, Captain Royal Artillery British Army, Grandson of Theodor Herzl, 21 April 1918 – 26 November 1946.'
+Norman was the only descendant of Herzl to have been a Zionist, been to Palestine and openly stated his desire to return.

 On 5 December 2007, sixty-one years after his death, he was reburied with his family on Mt.
 Herzl, in the Plot for Zionist Leaders.

 The Stephen Norman garden on Mount Herzl in Jerusalem—the only memorial in the world to a Herzl other than Theodor Herzl—was dedicated on 2 May 2012 by the Jerusalem Foundation and the Jewish American Society for Historic Preservation.